 Combining the nutritious and the delicious, the Nutriolicious program gives St. Jude kids and families tools for healthy eating, along with a heaping helping of fun.

-Families, like Dakota's, will never receive a bill from St. Jude for anything.
+Families, like Dakota's, will never receive a bill from St. Jude for treatment, travel, housing or food.

 Classes are open to all patients with an interest, but clinicians may specifically enroll patients who are at risk for obesity as a result of their disease or its treatment.